 Kids thrive in well-defined boundaries.

 There is much more I could go into about the “low point” that this lesson originated from, but I’ll get to the meat: Sometimes people have advice for you, and depending on the timing, tone, etc— it can hurt!
-But, I think advice almost always comes from love, and often, it can help you in one way or another!
-Our generation often gets turned off by advice, but I know this lesson wouldn’t’ve ever come about without a loved one communicating with me.
+But, I think advice almost always comes from love, and often it can help you in one way or another!
+My generation often gets turned off by advice, but I know I would not have created this lesson without a loved one communicating with me.
 So, it’s ok!
 Take the best of the situation and see what happens 🙂

 My kids were (and still are, at times) out of control.

 So- what can we do about it?
 Here’s what we did:

 I gave this “training lesson” one Monday night shortly after my baby was born.
 I am SO happy we took the time to do it!
 The boundaries in our home are now much clearer because of a little communication.